Success Stories

 Kamloops, B.C.

-In November of 2009, Kamloops, British Columbia became the province’s first official bear smart community.
-Among the efforts to reduce bear-human conflicts are education programs targeted at residents to ensure they don’t let fruit litter their yard and keep garbage inside; a City bylaw restricting curbside garbage to the same morning as delivery; and strategic land use planning to lessen interaction.
+In November of 2009, Kamloops, B.C. became the province's first official bear smart community.
+Among the efforts to reduce bear-human conflicts are education programs targeted at residents to ensure they don't let fruit litter their yard and keep garbage inside; a city bylaw restricting curbside garbage to the same morning as pickup; and strategic land use planning to lessen interaction.
 For more information, click here.

 Elliot Lake, Ontario